Register a trailer or caravan

 A card payment fee applies if you pay by VISA or Mastercard.

-Step 1: For a new or imported trailer, ensure the VIN is on the Register of Approved Vehicles
+Step 1: Ensure the VIN is on the Register of Approved Vehicles

 Show more